scala-hamsters/hamsters/docs/sealed.md

 # Sealed

-Sealed allows to list the child of a sealed trait
+Sealed allows to list the children of a sealed trait

 ```scala
 sealed trait Colors